Qiang-Zou/Qiang-Zou.github.io/_pages/group.md

 In the short term, we are working on the following "form-process-property" problems:

-1. Basic research on geometric and physical modeling of surfaces, solids, structures, and parametrics:
+1. Basic research on geometric and physical modeling of surfaces, solids, structures:

     1. NURBS/B-rep computing, learning, and modeling